Grande Prairie was the seventh-largest city in Alberta in 2016, and one of Canada’s fastest growing cities between 2001 and 2006.

 - “Implement complete streets policies to provide safe and convenient travel for all users of the roadway (pedestrians, cyclists, transit users, motorists)” (Walking).

-Construction started on the Downtown Infrastructure Assessment, Streetscape Enhancement and Rehabilitation Program in 2016, and is scheduled to be completed in 2018.
+Construction started on the Downtown Infrastructure Assessment, Streetscape Enhancement and Rehabilitation Program in 2016, and was completed in 2018.
 The plan proposes a new downtown road hierarchy to support Complete Streets, which are named under the objective of Mobility:

 - “To support the complete streets model, emphasizing pedestrian accessibility, transit supportive design, convenient parking, and opportunities for cycling infrastructure” (Section 6.1.3 Objectives and Design Principles, pg 34)